No description

 • remote-first through the published bootstrap URL

-• locally from a checked-out clone, where zsh.sh copies assets from the repository instead of re-downloading them
+• locally from a checked-out clone, where downloads/zsh.sh copies assets from the repository instead of re-downloading them

 Bootstrap